syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Appearance.md

 {% endhighlight %}

-### Control the Speed of animation
+### Control the speed of animation

-To control the speed of animation, you can use the **AnimationDuration** property in the series.
+To control the speed of animation, use the **AnimationDuration** property in the series.

 {% highlight cshtml %}